11ason/home/src/content/posts/ThwiAlbumArt/index.md

 ---
 title: To Hell With It Album Art
 published: 2024-07-25
-description: "A design for PinkPantheress's mixtape *To Hell With It*."
+description: "A design for PinkPantheress's mixtape To Hell With It."
 image: "./thwi.png"
 tags: ["Album Art", "Graphic Design", "Photoshop"]
 category: Album-Art